-Multiple repetitions of behaviours will be addressed in a meeting between parents and class teacher/Phase Leader, and the Behaviour Lead.
+Multiple repetitions of behaviours will be addressed in a meeting between parents and class teacher, and the Behaviour Lead.
 This will be to determine next steps, explore reasons for behaviour, offer further support to the family if needed, implement an individual behaviour plan if agreed as appropriate next step.
-Depending on individual circumstances, the SLT may consider, in discussion with parents/carers, reducing time in school in order to support positive behaviour.
+Depending on individual circumstances, the SLT may consider, in discussion with parents/carers, a bespoke plan for the child.
 This will have clear criteria for success and be reviewed regularly.

-Pupils who self-exit classes or the academy building
+- Pupils who self-exit classes or the academy building